Click the links below for full details on CATA’s available staff and faculty positions.

 CATA employs highly skilled visual and performing artists who can use their artistic passion, talents, and skills as teachers to nurture the creativity of our artists with disabilities.

-CATA Teaching Artists work throughout Berkshire and Columbia counties leading arts workshops for over 800 artists with disabilities and collectively teaching 1,500 workshops annually.
+CATA Faculty Artists lead arts workshops for artists with disabilities throughout Berkshire County, MA and Columbia County, NY.
 Workshops take place in residential settings, day programs, schools, and community centers throughout our region, as well as in CATA’s Great Barrington home, featuring two professionally-designed studios for visual and performing arts.
 Current workshops encompass a wide array of art forms and disciplines including painting, drawing, singing, songwriting, drumming, modern dance, tap dance, hip hop, creative writing and poetry, and acting.
 CATA artists participating in these workshops include people of disabilities across a wide span of ability and ages, including children, teens, adults, and elders.
 Most CATA workshops are designed for a specific age group (for example, a painting workshop for adults with disabilities, or a dance class for high school students in special education programs).

 CATA invites qualified local Teaching Artists to apply to join our faculty roster.
 Applications will be reviewed periodically by CATA staff, with new faculty being chosen based on the applicant’s qualifications and our areas of need.